-Туре Number Supported Characteristics Digital Output (DO) 0 to 10 as follows: 1 or 2 non-isolated channels on CPU board (DI/DO/PI1 and DI/DO/PI2).
+Туре Number Supported Characteristics Digital Output (DO) (CPU option 1) to 2 (CPU option 2) as follows: 1 or 2 non-isolated channels on CPU board (DI/DO/PI 1 and DI/DO/PI 2).
 Two always present; you can configure one, both, or neither as DOs.
-1 to 4 additional isolated channels on optional 8-channel expansion I/O board (ISO) DO is a low side switch that sinks current to ground Current rating of 500 mA Maximum operating frequency of 50 Hz Pulse off/on time can be configurable with a 31 ms minimum on time and a 31 ms minimum off time

-- DI/DO/PI3 to ISO DI/DO/PI6).
-If present you can configure one, two, three, four or none as DOs. - 1 to 4 additional isolated channels on optional 6-channel expansion I/O board (ISO DI/DO/PI7 to ISO DI/DO/PI10).
-If present you can configure one, two, three, four or none as DOs.
-This board only allowed if 8-channel expansion I/O board is also present. - Can be configured in software with an output state for initial power-up and in the case of a CPU failure - Software configurable failure mode of fail open, fail closed, or hold last state - When a channel is configured as a DO it cannot be used as a DI or PI channel
+DO is a low side switch that sinks current to ground Current rating of 500 mA (see note below) Maximum operating frequency of 50 Hz Pulse off/on time can be configurable with a 31 ms minimum on time and a 31 ms minimum off time Can be configured in software with an output state for initial power-up and in the case of a CPU failure Software configurable failure mode of fail open, fail closed, or hold last state When a channel is configured as a DO it cannot be used as a DI or PI channel